Predictions of $m_{ee}$ and neutrino mass from a consistent Froggatt-Nielsen model: Predictions on and

 at $95\%$ C.L..
 Besides, in Fig.~\ref{fig:mee_m1}, we show the model prediction (blue dots) on the $m_\nu^1$-$m_{ee}$ plane.
-The green and red regions represent the inverted order (IO) and NO case respectively.
+The green and red regions represent the IO and NO cases, respectively.
 The gray region is excluded by cosmological observation~\cite{ParticleDataGroup:2022pth}.
 Clearly, it shows most of the predictions overlap with the NO region.
 The near future $0\nu \beta \beta$ experiment LEGEND-1000 can check the validity of our modem to some extent \cite{LEGEND:2021bnm}.